 This Starbucks copy-cat recipe is worth making again, and again!
 (Or, if you prefer a fruitier mousse, this fresh Raspberry Mousse is one of the most popular recipes on the blog!)

-This easy gluten free mousse recipe is dairy-free, except for the white chocolate chips.
+My new mousse recipe is light and fluffy and it is really easy to make!
+This easy mocha mousse recipe is dairy-free, except for the white chocolate chips.
 If you can find vegan white chocolate chips, you could definitely make this fully this easy mocha mousse vegan.

 Are you ready to give this simple mousse recipe a try?

 Step 1: Use an electric mixer to whip your VERY cold full-fat coconut milk into a thick cream.
 I really like the full-fat coconut milk by Thai Kitchen and Trader Joe's.

 Step 2: There are two ways to melt your chocolate